JAsomart/Documentation/Exchange/CalendarInfo-UserGuide.md

 5. [Items IT Can't and Won't Support](#items-it-cant-and-wont-support)

 ## Event Creation and Management
-Instructions on creating, editing, and managing events, with separate steps for Outlook for Desktop and Outlook Online (OWA).
+Instructions on creating, editing, and managing events, with separate steps for Outlook for Desktop and Outlook on the Web (OWA).

 ### Creating an Event
 - **Outlook for Desktop**: [Microsoft: User Training - Schedule events in Outlook for Windows](https://support.microsoft.com/en-us/office/schedule-events-in-outlook-for-windows-dee84520-3c7f-45a1-990b-98bbeca7ec31)